-

 POTENTIAL FOR AN ARTIFICIAL STRUCTURE

-A prevalent pattern of rectilinear markings cover most of the moon's surface, first commented upon by R C Hoagland from the Mars Express image of 2006.
+A prevalent pattern of rectilinear markings cover most of the moon's surface, first observed by R. C. Hoagland from the Mars Express image of 2006.
 This may indicate that an artificial structure exists beneath the surface dust.
-Research by Astrophysicist Dr Iosif S Shklovskiy suggested that the moon was hollow, a theory supported by the United States Naval Observatory and results from the Phobos flyby mission.
+Research by Astrophysicist Dr. Iosif S. Shklovskiy suggested that the moon was hollow, a theory supported by the United States Naval Observatory and results from the Phobos flyby mission.
 A hollow moon may indicate an artificial body with compartments.
-A vertical monolithic structure on the surface of Phobos found by Efrain Palermo (MAA-026.3) and noted by former NASA astronaut Buzz Aldrin, may be an artificial object.
+A vertical monolithic structure on the surface of Phobos found by Efrain Palermo (MIA026.3) and noted by former NASA astronaut Buzz Aldrin, may be an artificial object.

 COMMON EXPLANATION